Density theorems for nonuniform sampling of bandlimited functions using derivatives or bunched measurements: Conclusions

 \section{Conclusions}

-In this paper, we have seen several results providing density bounds as sufficient guarantees for stable recovery of a bandlimited function from its own measurements and measurements of its $k$ derivatives.
+In this paper, we present several density bounds as sufficient guarantees for stable recovery of a bandlimited function from measurements of it and its first $k$ derivatives.
 We also have proved the linear growth of $\delta$-density with $k+1$.
 However, the constant of proportionality $1/\E$ is rather small compared to the case of equispaced samples where the corresponding constant is $\pi/2$.
 Therefore, it would be of interest to see how these bounds can be improved in both the univariate and multivariate case.
 We also believe that the perturbation theorem given in this paper can be improved.
 Moreover, for the sake of better understanding of the bound on the perturbation distance $\epsilon$, it is important to analyse the behaviour of the ratio $A/B$ with $k$.
 This is left for future work.

 As we have seen, a related problem to derivatives sampling is so-called bunched sampling.
 This sampling strategy also leads to increased $\delta$-bound and, asymptotically, it approximates the derivatives sampling.
 Much as in the derivatives case, it remains open to improve this density bound.
 Also, it would be important to generalize these results to the multivariate case and therefore broaden the range of their applications.
 Let us note that in higher dimensions, well-posedness of the bunched points and the possibility of constructing an unique multivariate interpolation polynomial complicates dramatically.
 Therefore, we leave this problem for future investigations.